Shiwalik Hills were formed by the accumulation of conglomerates (sand, stone, silt, gravel, debris etc.).

 Rivers that feed nearly half a billion population of India originate in Himalayas.

-The swift flowing rivers from Himalayas bring enormous amount of silt (alluvium) which constantly enrich the Ganaga and Bramhaputra plains.
+The swift flowing rivers from the Himalayan mountains bring enormous amount of silt (alluvium) which constantly enrich the Ganaga and Bramhaputra plains.

 Many hydroelectric power plants have already been constructed.